-Pastors and District Leaders Not Executives.-Ordained ministers appointed by the conference committee to act as pastors or district leaders do not become intermediaries between the conference president and the churches.
-They do not take the place of the president in their respective fields, and are not charged with administrative powers, as is the president.
-They are to cooperate with him in carrying out all the plans and policies of the conference.
+Pastors and District Leaders Not Executives.-Ordained ministers appointed by the conference committee to act as pastors or district leaders do not take the place of the president in their respective fields, and are not charged with administrative powers, as is the president.
+They are to co-operate with him in carrying out all the plans and policies of the conference.

-President and Committee Direct the Workers.--The conference president in counsel with the conference committee directs the workers of the conference in their varied activities.
+President and Committee Direct the Workers.-The conference president in counsel with the conference committee directs the workers of the conference in their varied activities.
 It is his duty to acquaint the workers with the plans and policies of the committee, and to secure the co-operation of the workers in carrying them out.
 The president should take a special interest in directing the evangelistic work in the conference, doing all he can to encourage a constant soul-winning endeavor on the part of all the workers.
 He should actively recruit and assist in training young men for the ministry.

-President and Committee Direct Departmental Secretaries .-- Departmental secretaries are employed by the conference to foster very important lines of denominational work.
-These departmental lines are usually listed as the Sabbath School, Home Missionary, Young People's Missionary Volunteer, Educational, Publishing, Medical, Religious Liberty, and Home Commission.
+President and Committee Direct Departmental Secretaries.-Departmental secretaries are employed by the conference to foster important lines of denominational work.
+These departmental lines as usually listed include the Sabbath School, Home Missionary, Young People's Missionary Volunteer, Educational, Publishing, Medical, and Religious Liberty.
 In order successfully to carry on the work assigned to them, these workers must have access to the churches.
 They should be given opportunity properly to present and develop their plans in the churches.
 It is expected that these workers will have sympathetic consideration for all church plans, even outside their respective departments.
 These secretaries work under the general direction of the conference committee in counsel with the conference president, who is the responsible head of all lines of the work.

-Co-operation Between Local, Union, and General Conference Departmental Secretaries.-The fullest co-operation should exist between departmental secretaries and those who carry similar departmental lines of work in local, union, and General Conferences.
+Co-operation Between Local, Union, and General Conference Departmental Secretaries.-The fullest co-operation should exist between departmental secretaries and those who carry similar departmental lines of work in the local, union, and General Conference.
 But the responsibility for directing the labors of departmental secretaries in the conferences does not rest upon the secretaries of the higher organizations.